 Ping A program used to test reachability of destinations by sending them an ICMP echo request and waiting for a reply.
-It is a standard command to test a TCP/IP connection. (e.g., ping host to a printer through the M305.
+It is a standard command to test a TCP/IP connection.

+(e.g., ping 192.168.11.9)

-Print path The three-stage path that a print job takes when it is sent from a contains current/working settings.
+Print path The three-stage path that a print job takes when it is sent from a host to a printer through the M307.

+RAM Random Access Memory.
+Volatile memory within the M307 that contains current/working settings.
 Settings are lost once the power is removed.

-RAM Random Access Memory.
-Volatile memory within the M305 that discover its IP address dynamically upon bootup.
+RARP Reverse Address Resolution Protocol.
+Allows a network device to discover its IP address dynamically upon bootup.
 The IP address does not need to be stored within the device permanently.